platformsh/platformsh-docs/docs/src/configuration/services/varnish.md

 To access the Varnish endpoint:
 - Connect to your cluster [using ssh](/development/ssh.md) or through the CLI `platform ssh -p <project id>`,
 - Display the [relationships array](/configuration/app/relationships.md) with `echo $PLATFORM_RELATIONSHIPS | base64 -d | jq '.'`,
-- Query Varnish with for e.g. `curl varnishstats.internal:8081/stats` to access the statistics directly.
-Port and url may need to be adapted based on the output of the `varnish` platform relationship (previous step).
+- Query Varnish with `curl varnishstats.internal:8081/stats`, for example, to access the statistics directly.
+Be sure to update the request according to the name of the relationship.